How to Treat Diastema? Causes, treatment, and FAQ

 Incorrect Swallow

-Teeth are too Small for the Jawbone
+Teeth Are too Small for the Jawbone

-Unfortunately, this problem can also cause more complex issues such as difficulty speaking, chewing, and even reduced confidence due to the feeling of having a crooked smile and gaps in between the teeth.
+Having teeth that are too small for one’s jaw can cause gaps in between the teeth, which can be an aesthetically displeasing sight.
+Unfortunately, this problem can also cause more complex issues such as difficulty speaking, chewing, and even reduced confidence due to the feeling of having a crooked smile and gaps between the teeth.

 Habits Such as Thumb Sucking